Soil biodiversity: Acidification

 Soil acidity (or alkalinity) is the concentration of hydrogen ions (H+) in the soil.
 Measured on the pH scale, soil acidity is an invisible condition that directly affects soil fertility and toxicity by determining which elements in the soil are available for absorption by plants.
 Increases in soil acidity are caused by removal of agricultural product from the paddock, leaching of nitrogen as nitrate below the root zone, inappropriate use of nitrogenous fertilizers, and buildup of organic matter.
 Many of the soils in the Australian state of Victoria are naturally acidic; however, about 30,000 square kilometres or 23% of Victoria's agricultural soils suffer reduced productivity due to increased acidity.
 Soil acidity has been seen to damage the roots of the plants.
 Plants in higher acidity have smaller, less durable roots.
-Some evidence has shown that the acidity damages the tips of the roots restricting further growth.
+Some evidence has shown that the acidity damages the tips of the roots, restricting further growth.
 The height of the plants has also seen a marked restriction when grown in acidic soils, as seen in American and Russian wheat populations.
-The number of seeds that are even able to germinate in acidic soil is much lower than the amount of seeds that can sprout in a more neutral pH soil.
-These limitations to the growth of plants can have a very negative effect on plant health, leading to a decrease in overall plant population.
+The number of seeds that are even able to germinate in acidic soil is much lower than the number of seeds that can sprout in a more neutral pH soil.
+These limitations to the growth of plants can have a very negative effect on plant health, leading to a decrease in the overall plant population.

 These effects occur regardless of the biome.
 A study in the Netherlands examined the correlation between soil pH and soil biodiversity in soils with pH below 5.
 A strong correlation was discovered, wherein the lower the pH the lower the biodiversity.
 The results were the same in grasslands as well as heathlands.
 Particularly concerning is the evidence showing that this acidification is directly linked to the decline in endangered species of plants, a trend recognized since 1950.

 Soil acidification reduces soil biodiversity.
 It reduces the numbers of most macrofauna, including, for example, earthworm numbers (important in maintaining structural quality of the topsoil for plant growth).
 Also affected is rhizobium survival and persistence.
 Decomposition and nitrogen fixation may be reduced, which affects the survival of native vegetation.
 Biodiversity may further decline as certain weeds proliferate under declining native vegetation.

 In strongly acidic soils, the associated toxicity may lead to decreased plant cover, leaving the soil susceptible to erosion by water and wind.
 Extremely low pH soils may suffer from structural decline as a result of reduced microorganisms and organic matter; this brings a susceptibility to erosion under high rainfall events, drought, and agricultural disturbance.

 Some plants within the same species have shown resistance to the soil acidity their population grows in.
 Selectively breeding the stronger plants is a way for humans to guard against increasing soil acidity.